ls88-openscienceconnector/final-project-team-1/subassignments/Step 2 Assignment.md

 any heuristics or mathematical models that you use, and the reasons for their use

 ### Deliverables
-a description of the deliverable files in the repo, incl. where your presentation is
+At the end of this project, we will present our findings in a presentation using Google slides.
+We will show the original and cleaned data sets in output folder and the pictures in images folder.